ngoduykhanh/wireguard-ui/README.md

 To use custom `wg.conf` template set the `WG_CONF_TEMPLATE` environment variable to a path to such file.
 Make sure `wireguard-ui` will be able to work with it - use [default template](templates/wg.conf) for reference.

+Set the `BASE_PATH` environment variable if you run wireguard-ui under a subpath of your reverse proxy virtual host (e.g. /wireguard).

 In order to sent the wireguard configuration to clients via email, set the following environment variables:

 - using SendGrid API